fugu-chop/launch_school/rb130_ruby_foundations/lesson_1/1_closures_and_blocks.md

 ### Methods with an explicit block parameter
 Until now, we've passed blocks to methods __implicitly__.
 Every method, regardless of its definition, takes an implicit block.
 It may *ignore the implicit block, but it still accepts it*.
 However, there are times when you want a method to take an __explicit block__; you do that by defining a parameter prefixed by an `&` character in the method definition.

 The block must always be referenced by the __last parameter in the method definition prepended by a `&` symbol__.
-This syntax signals that any block passed into the method upon method invocation can be used as a `Proc` (but is optionally passed in - not passing in a block in our below method __does not result in an error__, rather the block simply returns `nil`). __The block is converted to a `Proc` object__ and will no longer be anonymous inside the method definition.
+This syntax signals that any block passed into the method upon method invocation can be used as a `Proc`. __The block is converted to a `Proc` object__ and will no longer be anonymous inside the method definition.

+As a side note, the block can be optionally passed in; not passing in a block in our below method __does not result in an error__, rather the block simply returns `nil`.
+However, the block is __no longer optional__ if we use the `Proc#call` method - at this point, the method is expecting a `Proc` object to call.
 ```ruby
 def test(&block)
   puts "What's &block? #{block}"